 Rules and Guidelines

-- Treaties that have been ratified by Australia, such as the Convention
+that have been ratified by Australia, such as the Convention on the

-on the Rights of the Child, are binding on Australia in international
+Rights of the Child, are binding on Australia in international law.

-law.
-The implementation of treaty rights of people in Australia are
+The implementation of treaty rights of people in Australia are monitored

-monitored by United Nations treaty bodies, such as the Committee on
+by United Nations treaty bodies, such as the Committee on the Rights

-- The fact that Australia has ratified a treaty does not automatically
+fact that Australia has ratified a treaty does not automatically incorporate

-incorporate it into Australian domestic law.
-Only when treaty provisions
+it into Australian domestic law.
+Only when treaty provisions are incorporated

-are incorporated into Australian law do they create enforceable rights
+into Australian law do they create enforceable rights in Australia.

-in Australia.
-However, courts should interpret a law to be consistent
+However, courts should interpret a law to be consistent with the provisions

 international documents and instruments such as United Nations Rules,